jandresdevelop/Wanderscape-travel-landing-page/Readme.md

 # WanderScape Travel Landing Page

-A premium, portfolio-ready travel landing page built with semantic HTML, modern CSS, and vanilla JavaScript.
+A travel landing page built with semantic HTML, modern CSS, and vanilla JavaScript.

 This project was created as an evolution from a basic practice landing page into a more polished frontend project with a stronger focus on: